OscillateLabsLLC/ovos-mac/README.md

-# ovos-mac
+# neon-mac

-Run OVOS natively on Mac OS.
+Run Neon natively on Mac OS.
 No containers, no PulseAudio - just pure Python.

 Very much a work in progress!
 This is intended a proof-of-concept, not as comprehensive instructions.
-For support, please visit [Matrix chat](https://matrix.to/#/#OpenVoiceOS-Support:matrix.org) or open an issue on this repo.
+For support, please open an issue on this repo.

 Tested on an M1 Macbook Air and an M2 Macbook Pro.